 Some emergency situations will warrant communication with local, state and/or federal agencies.
-The decision to contact these agencies will be made by the incident commander of the emergency, and are automatically enrolled in the system through the registration process.
-In addition, emergency response tabletop drills are conducted at least annually with the executive team and emergency control team.

-the appropriate department head will be assigned to contact the respective agency.
+The decision to contact these agencies will be made by the incident commander of the emergency, and the appropriate department head will be assigned to contact the respective agency.
 The UT System will be the primary conduit for state-level communications.